 What are the types of plot?

-Plots are differentiated by genre, mood, and tone; they can be comedic, dramatic, or tragic, and they can be dark, light, or gray.
 However, they can also be typified by tropes and cliches: battle-tested structures of interrelated story events.

-English author Christopher Booker proposed classification for different types of plot in his 2004 book The Seven Basic Plots: Why We Tell Stories.
+English author Christopher Booker proposed a classification for different types of plot in his 2004 book The Seven Basic Plots: Why We Tell Stories.

 Let’s break down a few!